AI Rock Identifier

-Instantly identify rocks and stones with our free AI-powered rock identifier.
+Instantly identify rocks and stones with our AI-powered rock identifier.
 Simply upload a photo of any rock specimen, and our advanced AI will identify it, provide detailed information about composition, formation, properties, and classification to help you better understand and appreciate the fascinating world of geology.

 Upload or capture a rock/mineral image